-From Table 1 it can be seen that the AVIF value is 1.739 < 3.3 (ideal).
+On Table 1, the AVIF value is 1.739 < 3.3 (ideal).
 This shows that in this study there was no multicollinearity between independent variables.

 Inner model

 According to Sholihin and Ratmono (2013), the measures that can be used in assessing the inner model are as follows: